spectrocloud/librarium/packages/docs/content/04-clusters.md

 * Invoke the option to ‘Add Node Pool’ from the cluster’s node information page.
 * Provide node pool settings as follows:-
     * A descriptive name for the node pool.
-    * Number of nodes in the node pool.
+    * The number of nodes in the node pool.
-    * CPU, Memory and Disk settings for all the nodes in the node pool.
+    * CPU, Memory, and Disk settings for all the nodes in the node pool.
     * Save the node pool settings.
 The new worker pool settings are updated and cluster updates begin within a few minutes.
-Provisioning status is updated with ongoing progress of tasks related to addition of new nodes.
+Provisioning status is updated with the ongoing progress of tasks related to the addition of new nodes.

 ## Removing a VMware worker pool

 The following steps need to be performed to remove a worker pool from the cluster:-

-* Access the ‘Nodes’ view for the cluster.
+* Access the ‘Nodes’ view of the cluster.
-* Delete the desired worker pool and confirm deletion.
+* Delete the desired worker pool and confirm the deletion.
 * Upon confirmation, the worker node deletion begins in a few minutes.

 </Tabs.TabPane>